Apostle Islands Wisconsin, USA Travel Guide

 Very limited.
 Most restaurants focus on American or regional Wisconsin fare.
 Local food takes center stage.

-Bayfield has some specialty food shops offering local produce, cheese, and gourmet items.
+Bayfield has some specialty food shops offering local produce, cheese, plus upscale items.

 Ashland has a full-service grocery, Washburn a smaller one for all your needs.

-Always inform your server about any allergies (gluten, nuts, dairy, etc.) and confirm ingredients.
+Always inform your server about any allergies (gluten, nuts, dairy, etc.) and check the contents.

 Carrying Allergen translation cards can be good for severe allergies.